Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic

-This flow line is asymptotic in the negative flow direction with $U \cap E_1 = \ell_1$.
+The flow line $U \cap E_t$ is asymptotic in the negative flow direction with $U \cap E_1 = \ell_1$.
 It follows that $\ell_t$ is asymptotic in the $x_t$ direction with $\ell_1$ in the negative flow direction of $\ell_1$ $-$ as we wanted to prove.
 In the same way any positive ray of $\ell_t$ ($0 < t < 1$) is asymptotic to a ray of $\alpha$ which is backwards with respect to the flow in $\ell_0 = \alpha$.
 Notice that in $\alpha$ the flow direction and the positive orientation direction differ from each other, see Figure \ref{figure5}.

 We now prove the closed property.
 Suppose that $p_i$ is a sequence in $B$ which converges to $p$ in $\mt$.
 We want to show that $p$ is in $B$.
 If there is a subsequence of $p_i$ which is either entirely contained in $E_0$ or $E_1$ this follows since $\alpha$ and $\beta$ are properly embedded in $\mt$, being flow lines of $\wwp$.